cannap/vue-siema/README.md

 ##WIP !!

-vue-siema - Lightweight and simple carousel for Vue This project is based on https://github.com/pawelgrzybek/siema
+vue-siema - Lightweight and simple carousel for Vue <br>
+This project is based on https://github.com/pawelgrzybek/siema

+⚠️️**Warning:** vue-siema uses internal v-html be sure to sanitize **only use on trusted content!

 ##Install